paularynty/cub3d/README.md

 ## Development timeline

+### 6.3.2025
+- Ceiling and floor images now drawn on the screen and filled with correct color from map file.

 ### 3.3.2025

 - Player now moves around the minimap, need to make movement smoother with float/double coordinates.